Generalized Parton Distribution Functions via Quantum Simulation of Quantum Field Theory in Light-front Coordinates: The Generalized Parton Distribution Function (GPD)

-In order to put equation \ref{GPD} to use, we must write the quark field operators in terms of fermionic and bosonic creation and annihilation operators as well as define the Fock states in 2 + 1D formalism.

-Note that in the limit that $t = 0$, (i.e. the incoming and outgoing hadronic states are the same: $\ket{P} = \ket{P'}$), we obtain the formal definition of the PDF and hence:
+where $q(\frac{z}{2})$ is a quark field operator and $\gamma^+$ is one of the LF Dirac matrices defined by $\gamma^+ = \gamma^0 + \gamma^3.$ In order to put equation \ref{GPD} to use, we must write the quark field operators in terms of fermionic and bosonic creation and annihilation operators as well as define the Fock states in 2 + 1D formalism.
+Note that in the limit that $t = 0$, (i.e. the incoming and outgoing hadronic states are the same: $\ket{P} = \ket{P'}$), we obtain the formal definition of the PDF and hence: $H^q(x, 0, 0) = f_q(x)$ where $f_q(x)$ is the parton distribution function